sfmalloy/advent-of-code-2024/README.md

 # Advent of Code 2024

-These are my solutions for [Advent of Code 2024](https://adventofcode.com/2024)!
-They are written in Python 3 using CPython 3.12.
-This uses a small runner library I [mostly wrote in 2023](https://github.com/sfmalloy/advent-of-code-2023/) that automatically downloads and caches input and can do things like run from test input files.
-The only thing it does not do is submit answers.
-You can run either a single day to get its answer and runtime, or run all the available days and get their combined runtime.
+These are my solutions for [Advent of Code 2024](https://adventofcode.com/2024) written in Python 3.12.
+This repo uses a small [library I mostly wrote in 2023](https://github.com/sfmalloy/advent-of-code-2023/) but has some significant updates this year.
+The library is used to automate input downloading and solution importing/timing, and includes some common utilities used in writing solutions.
+It does **not** support answer submission.

 ## Commands